alielmorsy/NoonScrapper/Readme.md

   similar to atomic counter with mutex in threading, We can get the highest performance possible.
 - ThreadPool in our case is faster than Multiprocessing in our case for simple reason.
 My choice for the parsing library was `lxml`.
-This library written in Cython and after reading the source code it unlocks the `GIL` (Global Lock Interpreter) which idle for multipage parsing on the same thread.
+This library written in Cython and after reading the source code it unlocks the `GIL` (Global Lock Interpreter) which ideal for multipage parsing on the same process.

 ## Future Improvements